-Their protective gear and helmet are the only protection motorcyclists can count on to avoid injuries or reduce their severity in the event of an accident or a fall.
+Motorcyclists’ protective gear, helmets and accessories are the only protection they can count on to avoid injuries or reduce their severity in the event of an accident or a fall.

-Under the Protective Helmets Regulation, every person riding on a motorcycle must wear a protective helmet that complies with one of the following manufacturing standards:
+Under the Protective Helmets Regulation, every person riding on a motorcycle, a moped or a motorized scooter, an all-terrain vehicle or a snowmobile must wear a protective helmet that complies with one of the following manufacturing standards:

 If a law enforcement officer asks to examine your helmet, you must comply with the request.